 4. How long do you want to keep working?
 60?
 70?
 80?

-5. Do you stay an employee or do you take this moment to leap out on your own?
+5. Do you stay an employee or take this moment to leap out on your own?

 Before you ever go on your own, here are two new questions for you: